Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Memory Management of Compressed Tensors

 \subsection{Optimization Opportunities}

-\textit{(i) Hardware/software mechanisms for managing unified memory for both data and metadata:} Accelerators for processing sparse tensor computations often employ separate buffers for storing metadata (e.g., NZ locations).
-Similarly, for processing tensors quantized with value-similarity, the codebook (containing shared values) or indirection table can be stored in a separate buffer.
-Although such designs are easy to manage for processing execution of some models with tensors encoded in a specific format, it may not scale well across different levels of sparsity and value-similarity.
-Depending on the sparsity-level and the encoding format, storage requirements for metadata of tensor blocks can vary significantly.
-For instance, separate on-chip buffers for metadata may be unused for processing tensors with low sparsity or low value-similarity.
-So, designers can explore unified memory architectures (partitioning, banking, port requirements) for managing both data and metadata and their trade-offs.
-Moreover, such trade-off analysis can help developing tailored coarse-grain designs for FPGA-based accelerators.
+\textit{(i) Managing both data and metadata in unified memory:} Accelerators often contain separate buffers for metadata (positions of NZs, indirection tables for shared values).
+Although such designs are easy to manage for processing tensors of some models encoded in a specific format, they may not work well across different levels of sparsity and value similarity, as storage requirements vary significantly.
+So, designers can explore unified memory architectures for managing both data and metadata (including memory partitioning and bank management) and their trade-offs.
+It can also be leveraged to tailor efficient designs for programming FPGAs.